Whether you’re a budding UX designer or a seasoned professional, there’s lots you can learn from others in the field.

 Elizé uses her portfolio not just to showcase her work, but as an all-encompassing marketing tool.
 It conveys her personal brand and reflects who she is—and the value she brings to the design industry.

-Key takeaway from Elizé’s UX portfolio:
+Key takeaway from Elizé’s UX portfolio examples:

 Your portfolio can showcase much more than just your knowledge of the UX process.
 Take inspiration from Elizé and treat your portfolio as a branding and marketing tool.
 In addition to your UX case studies, here are some ways to highlight your expertise: